More About Me

 Yes.

-I used to feel awkward about this.
-My background is in art history, and for as long as I can remember, I’ve always wanted to be a writer.
-As soon as I graduated, I went to work in the cultural sector, first in the art world, and then as an editor in book publishing.
+I used to work in the art world.
 In my spare time, I wrote about all sorts of things that interested me.
-The first version of joncrabb.com was an author’s page and had info about my writing.
-Over the years, I contributed to several magazines and books on the topic of art history.
 Along the way, I fell into UX and started doing more and more design work.
-I wondered if I should buy a second domain name.
-Would an employer or client find it strange to see my name on a book about 17th-century woodcuts?
+I wondered if an employer would find it strange to see my name on a book about 17th-century woodcuts?
 Probably.
-If somebody knew me as a writer, would they be confused that the editor of Decadence: A Literary Anthology was also designing websites for Samsung?
+If somebody knew me as a writer, would they be confused that I was also designing websites for Samsung?
 Possibly.

-Nowadays, I see it as a positive.
-I just have joncrabb.com for everything and have embraced the contradictions.
-Besides, I think having a broad set of skills and a varied background makes for a better UX designer.
+But I think having a varied background makes you a better designer.
 And if nothing else, a more interesting person.

 What have you worked on?